 Tory governments that Scotland hasn’t voted for since 1955 have imposed austerity, Brexit and now preside over the worst cost-of-living crisis in decades.

-In 2014 and through the Brexit referendum, the UK government said energy prices would fall.
+In 2014, the UK government said energy prices would fall.
 Now, they’re soaring higher and higher – pushing more families into poverty.